thiago-a-souza/MongoDB/README.md

 }
 ```

-### One-to-Many

-If the relationship has hundreds but less than thousands of items, embedding all documents into an array would exceed the maximum document size.
+- **One-to-Many:**  if the relationship has hundreds but less than thousands of items, embedding all documents into an array would exceed the maximum document size.
 As a result, it should be created an array of references on the one side.
 This would require the application to join the data to get the referenced documents.

 ```
 > db.companies.find({ _id : 1 }).pretty()